 And guess what?
 Turns out you don’t need a fancy espresso machine to make a great homemade version of your favorite coffee shop drink.

-Scroll on for the best recipes around the web to satisfy your cravings until our favorite neighborhood coffee shops reopen for business.
+Scroll on for the best coffee shop drink recipes around the web to satisfy your cravings when you don’ have time to hit your favorite neighborhood coffee shops or want to save some money.

-This 4-ingredient, 5-minute recipe by Minimalist Baker is easy to make, customizable, and super delicious.
-Remember that the first and most important thing is to start with quality matcha — my personal faves for matcha are by Clevr Blends, Sun Potion, and Your Super.
+This four-ingredient, five-minute recipe by Minimalist Baker is easy to make, customizable, and super delicious.
+Remember that the first and most important thing is to start with quality matcha—my personal faves for matcha are by Clevr Blends, Sun Potion, Golde, and Your Super.
 I love this recipe because it has my favorite matcha combo of half coconut milk, half macadamia milk, and a little maple syrup for sweetener.

-This classic chai latte recipe was created by our Global Kitchen editor, Suruchi and it is the best chai I’ve ever had.
+This classic chai latte recipe was created by our Global Kitchen editor, Suruchi, and it is the best chai I’ve ever had.
 Not too sweet, not too spicy, and the consistency is perfect.
-What I love about chai is that you can customize it to fit your own pallet –hat’s the thing about chai.
-It’s not really a true recipe.
+What I love about chai is that you can customize it to fit your own pallet.
+That’s the thing about chai, it’s not really a true recipe.
 It’s more like a set of guidelines and suggestions to follow to create a delicious cup of goodness.
-Here’s some of Suruchi’s tips for making the best classic chai at home:
+Here are some of Suruchi’s tips for making the best classic chai at home:

 - Fresh-crushed spices are leaps and bounds ahead of powdered or pre-packaged blends.

-- Toasting those fresh spices make a world of difference in releasing those flavored and aromatic spice oils.
+- Toasting the fresh spices make a world of difference in releasing those flavored and aromatic spice oils.

 - Chopping or grating the ginger helps infuse that spicy flavor more than just slicing rounds of the root.
 If you prefer a subtle ginger flavor, keep the rounds.